SimonInman/rust-shan-shui/src/master_blog.md

 1) Opacity for the leaves should be around 50% and stochastic.
 2) Height and width parameters need fiddling with.
 I don't think the defaults used in the function give that great a result, but I'll need to read some more of the original code to work out what inputs would give the best result.
+3) The original code has some randomness in the angles of the leaves, which makes it seem more natural.
+I need to implement this feature in my blob function before I can do this.

 Still, quite pleased to have my first actual drawing!